-Home to automobile giants Toyota, Honda and Mitsubishi, Nagoya has truly seen through its turbulent times during the World War II to flourish into a major economic hub.
+Home to automobile giants Toyota, Honda and Mitsubishi, Nagoya in Japan has truly seen through its turbulent times during the World War II to flourish into a major economic hub.

 The city is filled with charming attractions, towering skyscrapers and historical sites that make it the well-rounded city the world loves.